guild-testautomation/general-resources/css.md

 1. IDs
 2. Classes

-Then there is also a third kind that is a bit more complicated:
+Then there is allso a third and fourth kind that are a bit more complicated:

 - Attribute selectors
+- Pseudo classes

 In the rest of this guide we will just focus on the selectors as we are going to use them for testautomation and not css styling.